HeliumYang/CSCI4800/milestone2.md

             padding: 10px;
             border: 1px solid lightgray;
             margin: 10px;">
-            Strive for consistency
+            <b>Strive for consistency</b><br>
             Many of the messaging apps are very consistent with how they present themselves for the sake of making it easy for the intended user to adopt.
 Having the message bar is always on the bottom, the title of the chat on the top, more information and settings showing upon swiping the chat from right to left, and video/voice chat options on the top right corner.
-This along with the monochrome color scheme and either a “bubble dialogue” setup or a user’s profile picture and username followed by a message in most messaging apps help the client use the application by following common expectations of messaging apps.
+This along with the monochrome color scheme and either a “bubble dialogue” setup or a user’s profile picture and username followed by a message in most messaging apps help the client use the application by following common expectations of messaging apps.<br>
             Seek universal usability.
 If not created for, messaging apps tend to try to expand their audience to anyone that wants to communicate with others.
 GroupMe markets itself as a universal messaging platform with its simplistic features that does not overwhelm anyone.
 It also allows for SMS messaging for those without the app, which helped its growth in the earlier days.
 Discord was originally created as a “chat for gamers” and a replacement for teamspeak, a voice chat software commonly used by multiplayer gaming servers, but are since then adding features that allows for a wider user-base such as creating servers from templaces and rebranding to be a multi-utility, multi-threaded chat.
             Offer informative feedback